Vibrational Normal Modes and Phonons

 Force constant matrix

-The change in total energy around the equilibrium structure due to small displacements, \(\Delta U\), can be written as,
+The change in total energy due to a small displacement of the atoms around their equilibrium positions, \(\Delta U\), can be written as,

 $$